ulixee/platform/datastore/docs/basics/datastore.md

   - key `string`.
 A unique name of the Table.
   - value `Table`.
 A [Table](./table.md) instance.
 - affiliateId `string`.
 An optional unique identifier to send with all remoteDatastore queries sent from this Datastore.
-- adminIdentity `string`.
-A bech32 encoded admin Identity.
+- adminIdentities `string[]`.
+A list of bech32 encoded admin Identities.
 Grants access to this identity to perform signed `Datastore.admin` API calls (like managing [Credits](../advanced/credits.md)).
 If not included, the `adminIdentities` of your CloudNode server are the only valid admin Identities for your Datastore.
 - authenticateIdentity `function`.
 An optional function that can be used to secure access to this Datastore.
 More details are [here](#authenticateIdentity)
 - onCreated `function`.
 A function run when a datastore is installed onto a StorageEngine.
 This is where you can seed any records in the database.
 More details are [here](#on-created).
 - onVersionMigrated `function`.
 A function run when a datastore is installed onto a StorageEngine and there is a previous version.
 This is a function to perform "migrations" and copy any data from the previous version that you want.
 More details are [here](#on-version-migrated)
 - remoteDatastores `{ [name]: url }`.
 An optional key/value of remoteDatastore "names" to urls of the remoteDatastore used as part of [PassthroughExtractors](./passthrough-extractor.md).
 - remoteDatastoreEmbeddedCredits `{ [name]: ICredit }`.
 An optional key/value of remoteDatastore "names" to [credit](../advanced/credits.md) details (`id` and `secret`).
 If included, the embedded credits will be used for Payment to the remoteDatastore for consumers of this Datastore.
+- domain `string`.
+An optional domain name for this Datastore.
+This is used to allow users to connect to your Datastore using a domain name instead of an ip address with automatic version routing.
+More details are [here](../guides/register-a-domain.md).

 ```js
 import Datastore, { Extractor } from '@ulixee/datastore';